-Materiality Audit scope Key audit matters Our audit focused on where the For the purpose of our audit we Amongst other relevant topics, we used overall Group materiality of Group made subjective communicated the following key \$27 million, which represents judgements; for example, audit matters to the Audit approximately 5% of the Group's significant accounting estimates Committee: profit before tax. involving assumptions and inherently uncertain future events.
-Continued impact of the We applied this threshold, COVID-19 pandemic together with qualitative We performed: considerations, to determine the Estimation of the outstanding an audit of the financially scope of our audit and the nature, claims liability significant component of the timing and extent of our audit Impairment test of goodwill procedures and to evaluate the Group, being the Health allocated to the Home Care effect of misstatements on the Insurance segment. group of Cash Generating Units financial report as a whole. specific audit procedures over (CGUs) We chose Group profit before tax
+Materiality Audit scope Key audit matters

+For the purpose of our audit we used overall Group materiality of \$27 million, which represents approximately 5% of the Group's profit before tax.

+We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole.